Grandview Speedway: History

 The track opened in 1963 and was built by Forrest Rogers after construction started in 1962.
 The track was originally planned as a ¼ mile (402 meters) asphalt track in Pottstown, Pennsylvania.
 Eventually this was changed to a larger dirt track in Bechtelsville, Pennsylvania.
 The track opened on August 11, 1963.
 Forrest Rogers died of a heart attack in 1966.
 His son, Bruce Rogers, took control of the race track and operated until he died in 2017.
 The Rogers family continues to operate the track.

 Weekly races

 It features a regular weekly series of modified, sportsman modified.

 Special events

 The track's signature event is the Freedom 76, a modified event in mid-September.
 The track has a date on the Pennsylvania Speedweeks of winged 410 sprint cars.
-Touring series that have raced at the track include: USAC National Sprint Cars, USAC National Midget cars, and All Star Circuit of Champions.
+Touring series that have raced at the track include: USAC National Sprint Cars, USAC National Midget cars, All Star Circuit of Champions, and the World of Outlaws Sprint Cars.